-We have one exception - no charter starts or finishes are allowed on December 25th - so that our entire staff can enjoy the holiday.
+Our staff will personally greet you upon your arrival at out base in Road Reef Marina, Road Town, Tortola.
+Office hours are 8:00 am – 5:00pm, 7 days a week, year round.
+We only have one exception – there are no charter starts or finishes on December 25th so that our entire staff are able to enjoy the holiday.

 You will provide Skipper and First Mate's passports

 You will provide a credit card for the $1000 Security Deposit